Plasticine-Yang/plasticine-react/README.md

-# node-monorepo-boilerplate
+# plasticine-react

-A boilerplate for developing node.js applications or libraries with monorepo.
+A project to implement a mini version of react.

 ## Usage